wavefrontHQ/docs/pages/doc/query_language_windows_trends.md

 But what if you wanted to only look at the daily average for each day and display only that average across the day.
 Essentially what you want to create is fixed size time windows and record your metrics in these windows.

-These windows are more commonly referred as tumbling windows.
+These windows are more commonly referred as _tumbling windows_.
 Tumbling windows are a series of fixed size, non-overlapping, and contiguous time intervals.

 ## Moving Windows Versus Tumbling Windows

 Before we look at how to create and use these tumbling windows for different use cases, let's take a look at an example to understand thoroughly the concepts of moving and tumbling windows.

 The following diagrams illustrate a stream with a series of points being reported and how they are mapped into  5-second moving windows versus 5-second tumbling windows.